arjun-menon/Old-Projects/Old-Projects/Wolfscript/ReadMe.md

 WolfScript
 ==========
-Wolfscript is JavaScript-like language I developed as an undergraduate at [Stony Brook University](http://www.stonybrook.edu/), in [a class](http://www.cs.stonybrook.edu/~liu/cse307/) on the principles of programming languages.
+Wolfscript is a JavaScript-like language I developed as an undergraduate at [Stony Brook University](http://www.stonybrook.edu/), in [a class](http://www.cs.stonybrook.edu/~liu/cse307/) on the principles of programming languages.

 Wolfscript typifies the modern scripting language.
-It supports a variety of programming language features such as array literals, strings, recursive function calls, nested function definitions, higher order functions, etc.
+It supports a variety of high-level language features such as array literals, [recursive](https://en.wikipedia.org/wiki/Recursion_(computer_science)) function calls, [nested function](https://en.wikipedia.org/wiki/Nested_function) definitions, [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function), etc.

-In Wolfscript, string and integers are passed by value, while arrays are passed by sharing.
-Variables are scoped dynamically (i.e., the outer scope is the scope of the caller).
+In Wolfscript, strings and integers are passed by value, while arrays are passed by reference/sharing.
+Variables are scoped [dynamically](https://en.wikipedia.org/wiki/Lexical_scoping#Dynamic_scoping), i.e. the outer scope is the scope of the _caller_.

 Here is some sample _WolfScript_ code: